 Dr. Philippe Haouzi also holds weekly interactive sessions with the fellows to discuss and explore the complexity of many principles in cardiac and respiratory physiology.

 The medical center also hosts weekly Internal Medicine Grand Rounds as well as many other subspecialty conferences.
-A joint clinical critical care conference is held monthly and is lead by the MICU, SICU, and Medical Ethics teams.
-A quarterly Critical Care Grand Rounds provides outside speakers to present new research findings.
+A joint clinical ethics conference is held monthly and is attended by the MICU, SICU, and Medical Ethics teams.
+A quarterly Critical Care Grand Rounds hosts outside speakers to present new research findings.